 The Altamont Landfill has 60 million tons of municipal solid waste (MSW) capacity remaining out of the total 87 million permitted.
 Altamont Landfill's expected closure date is 2049.
-The Vasco Road Landfill has approximately 5.5 million tons of capacity remaining of approximately 30 million tons of permitted capacity with the expected closure date of 2035.4
+Upon issuance of a revised Solid Waste Facility Permit (SWFP) anticipated at the end of 2022, the estimated design capacity at the Vasco Road Landfill will be increased to approximately 40.2 million cubic yards (approximately 6.6 million tons) of waste and the estimated closure year will be extended to 2051.